All Episodes

 I believe the individual who groomed him is now his wife.

-She's not onto anything new here.
+She's not on to anything new here.

-She's like, this is what I believe.
+Like, she's like, she's like, this is what I believe exactly.

 She's like wording it to get fucking sued.

-Okay, okay, excuse, she continues.
+Okay, okay, she continues.

 And I believe that the entire state is colluding to protect that secret.

-What state, though?
+What state though?

 Like the fucking French state?